28 November 2023

 Patients with a cough must wear a surgical mask while they wait to be seen and throughout the entire period they are receiving healthcare.

-Use single-use tissues to cover your mouth and nose when coughing or sneezing.
+Disposable tissues should be used to cover the mouth and nose when coughing or sneezing.

-Practice good hand hygiene.
-Use soap and water or alcohol-based hand sanitizers after sneezing or touching respiratory secretions.
+Hand hygiene should be performed with soap and water or alcohol-based preparations after sneezing or touching respiratory secretions.

 Substantiated information by: